MattCzajkowski/GenCoF/README.md

 * Python 3 with module Tkinter
 * GNU like environment with GCC, GNU Make etc.
 * Perl Version 5.18 or greater
 * Human Genomic Sequences are required as well if you plan on removing human sequences from your reads.
 This version doesn't include them, however, they can be downloaded from the Bowtie2 NCBI databases which can be found at https://support.illumina.com/sequencing/sequencing_software/igenome.html.
 Many other common reference genomes can be downloaded from here to decontaminate your sequences.
-Once downloaded just put them in the GenCoF-master/Bowtie2/bowtie2-2.3.4.1 folder and you are ready to decontaminate your samples through GenCoF.
-If you would like to build your own reference database(in case your genome isn't located on Bowtie2's website), you can use bowtie2-build within GenCoF to build a database.
+See Usage below for a tutorial.

 Citations are provided at the top of each application.